hyosung11/Launch-School/Courses/journal.md

 ## 20220403 일요일

 19:39 I played soccer and reffed, so I have had no time to study today.
 I would like to do something after putting the kids to bed.
 I feel tired right now though.
 No daily scrum today.

+## 20220404 월요일

+05:57 It's a few minutes before my study session with Alex.
+What should we work on this morning?
+I'm not sure.

+07:06 Alex didn't show this morning, but I did work on some problems.
+I want to answer my daily scrum questions now.

+07:07 Daily Scrum Questions

+1. What did you do yesterday?
+   * [x] 1.
+Reviewed Study Guide
+   * [x] 2.
+Anki Cards Review

+2. What will you do today?
+   * [x] 1.
+Study Session with Alex - he didn't appear but I did work on some problems
+   * [ ] 2.
+Review OOP Anki Cards
+   * [ ] 3.
+Practice Practice Problems
+   * [ ] 4.
+Study Session with Michael at 13:00
+   * [ ] 5.
+Complete the Salesforce Application
+   * [ ] 6.
+Read *The Coding Career Handbook*, Chapter 37: Side Projects

+3. Are there any blockers or impediments preventing you from doing your work?
+   * Looking at our April finances, it looks like if we go as projected by Sohee we will run a deficit.
+That irks me.
+I guess I really do need to find a job and make some money while I keep studying.